EducationalTestingService/rsmtool/doc/pipeline.rst

 1. Truncate/clamp any outlier feature values, where outliers are defined as :math:`\mu \pm 4*\sigma`, where :math:`\mu` is the mean and :math:`\sigma` is the standard deviation.

-2. Apply pre-specified transformations to feature values.
+2. Apply pre-specified :ref:`transformations <json_transformation>` to feature values.

 3. Flip the signs for feature values if necessary.